KapitalWise/kw_sc_api_docs/_api/productPrediction_get.md

 description: Recommends products to the user
 parameters:
 content_markdown: |-
-  Returns a set of products users are likely to have in future {: .info}
+  Returns a set of products or services that the user might be interested in.
+  {: .info}
 left_code_blocks:
   - code_block: |-